worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 > #### Record State: Task 1
 >
 > 1. Obtain read access to the production database via the VPN already obtained.
+> 2. Finding the latest correct root is situationally dependent.
+>    - An obvious method is to identify the block where the issue occurred and pick the last root
+>      from the block _before_ that happened using the `mined_at` column in the database.
+This will
+>      always be safe.
+>    - Note that an issue may occur without data-integrity impact for some time, and hence the above
+>      option may be overly-conservative.
+>    - We call the established root value `lastGoodRoot`.
-> 2. Find the row in the signup sequencer database that corresponds to the last correct root on
+> 3. Find the row in the signup sequencer database that corresponds to the last correct root on
->    chain (hereafter `rootValue`).
-Note that this may not be the same as `latestRoot` as data may
->    have become corrupt.
+>    chain (`lastGoodRoot` found above).
 >
 > ```sql
-> SELECT *                -- Select all columns
+> SELECT (root, last_identity, status, created_at, mined_at) -- Select all columns
 > FROM root_history                                          -- From the root history table
-> WHERE root = rootValue; -- In rows that match the root value
+> WHERE root = lastGoodRoot;                                 -- In rows that match the root value
 > ```
 >
 > 3. Find the last identity inserted as part of the root returned from the above.
 >
 > ```sql
-> SELECT *                          -- Select all columns
+> SELECT (commitment, leaf_index, status) -- Select all columns
 > FROM identities                         -- From the identities table
-> WHERE commitment = last_identity; -- In rows where commitment matches the last_identity from the
+> WHERE commitment = last_identity;       -- In rows where commitment matches the last_identity from
->                                   -- previous query
+>                                         -- the previous query
 > ```

 This gives us the last known good state that the contract was in, and hence the point from which any